Denver Dog Bite Injury Lawyers

 When a dog attacks, the owner might be unable to stop them from attacking, and the victim is at their mercy.
 A dog can continue to attack until the person is no longer conscious or breathing.

 Per the CDC, close to 27,000 people across the country had reconstructive surgery after a dog attack.
-Additionally, the Insurance Information Institute reports that in 2018 there were 17,297 dog bite claims filed nationwide.
+Additionally, the Insurance Information Institute reports 17,989 dog bite claims were filed nationwide in 2021.

 Any loss you suffer from a dog bite is recoverable through a Colorado dog bite injury claim.
 The severity of your injury will majorly impact the damages you can recover.